 Most sake contains 14% to 16% alcohol, in contrast to 4% to 6% for beer and 8% to 14% for wine.
-Freshly-brewed sake naturally contains as much as 20% alcohol when it is pressed from the mash, but before bottling water is added to bring the alcohol level down to about 15%.
-Masumi also makes a low-alcohol sake, "Hanamaru", that has an alcohol content of only 8%.
+Freshly-brewed sake naturally contains as much as 20% alcohol when it is pressed from the mash, but before bottling water is added to most types of sake to bring the alcohol level down to about 15%.

 In Japan, this word is pronounced “sah-kay.”
 One could argue that this is the “correct” pronunciation, but of course if you are ordering sake in a country where the word is commonly pronounced “sakee,” you may want to say it that way first and argue about phonetics after you have your drink in hand.

 The short answer is: yes to both!
-Good sake goes very well with a wide range of foods--many say sake is easier to match with food than wine is.
-Of course, premium ginjo and super premium daiginjo sakes are wonderful sipped chilled any time, and a warm cup of standard sake does well on its own to take the chill out of a winter afternoon.
+Good sake is low in acid and high in umami (savoriness), so it goes very well with a wide range of dishes both within and beyond the Japanese food culture.
+Of course, premium ginjo and super-premium daiginjo sakes are wonderful sipped chilled any time, and a warm cup of standard sake does well on its own to take the chill out of a winter afternoon.

-No. Although there are a few special varieties of sake that are “aged” before bottling to produce a darker, more mature flavor, all sake should be drunk as soon after purchase as possible, and within a year of purchase at the very longest.
-A bottle of sake should be consumed within a few days of being opened.
+No. Although there are a few special varieties of sake that are “aged” before bottling to produce a darker, more mature flavor, all sake is meant to be drunk soon after purchase.
+Many premium sake makers, including Masumi, print the bottling date on the label or cap, and the sake is best drunk within a year of that date.
+Once opened, sake will begin to oxidize and so it is best to drink it within a week or so.

 That depends on the type of sake (and perhaps on the season in which you drink it).
 Earthy sakes with fuller flavors and mild aromas are good candidates for warming, whereas fruity, highly fragrant sakes should be drunk chilled.
-Generally you’ll find more good candidates for warming in the Junmai, Honjozo, and Standard sake categories, and more good candidates for chilling in the Ginjo premium and Daiginjo super premium sake categories.
-Avoid heating sake over 50C (120F), and avoid chilling sake any lower than about 10C (50F).
+Generally you’ll find good candidates for warming among the junmai, honjozo, and standard sakes, and good candidates for chilling in the ginjo and daiginjo premium types.
+Avoid heating sake over 50C, and avoid chilling sake any lower than about 10C.

-Japanese people traditionally serve sake in small ceramic, clay, or lacquerware cups, but these days you’ll find it served in everything from short glasses to crystal stemware.
-There are no strict rules, but a good rule of thumb is: select a vessel that fits the type of sake, the temperature, and the setting.
-For example, earthy sakes with mild aromas are good candidates for warming, and you should serve warm sake in small ceramic or clay cups for obvious reasons.
-On the other hand, fruity, highly fragrant sakes are best chilled, so glass is a better choice, and stemware may be perfect if you want to fully enjoy this type of sake’s subtle and complex nose.
+Traditionally, sake was served in small ceramic, clay, or lacquered cups, but these days you’ll find it served in everything from tin to crystal stemware.
+A good rule of thumb is to select a vessel that fits the type of sake, and its temperature.
+For example, earthy sakes with mild aromas are good candidates for warming, and warm sake should be served in ceramic or clay cups for obvious reasons.
+On the other hand, light-bodied sakes with fruity aromas are better chilled, so glass is best.
+Wine glasses are excellent to fully enjoy this type of sake’s subtle and complex nose.

 Sake contains no sulfites or other preservatives that are said to contribute to hangovers and other health concerns.
 Naturally, sake should be consumed in moderation and with the same caution as any other alcoholic drink.